The Association for Women in Sports Media is proud to introduce its newest class of AWSM Scholars.

 The eight young women who were chosen as 2020 AWSM Scholars had to demonstrate their talent and drive throughout our competitive application process.

-In addition to the paid internship, winners receive a $1,000 scholarship and will attend our annual convention taking place in July in Dallas.
+In addition to the paid internship, winners will also receive a $1,000 scholarship.

 This scholarship is possible thanks to our generous benefactors: